santina/team_Undecided/src/5_weighted_corr_net_&_diff_analysis/differential_coexpression_analysis_demonstration.md

 ![](differential_coexpression_analysis_demonstration_files/figure-markdown_github/insigificant%20gene%20expression%20correlations-2.png)

 Lastly, keep in mind that what's presented here is only a toy example with 20 genes.
 Our full analysis has 1000 genes.
-Please refer to our results for the proper details.
+Please refer to our [results](https://github.com/STAT540-UBC/team_Undecided/blob/master/results/results.md) for the proper details.
 We only put together this markdown document for the purpose of demonstrating our differential coexpression analyss.

 Thanks for reading!! :)

+For a bonus stage that didn't appear on our poster, but was deemed important enough to place here in our pipeline, please head to [pathway enrichment](https://github.com/STAT540-UBC/team_Undecided/blob/master/src/7_pathway_enrichment/PathwayEnrichment.Rmd).